The Port Washington Tennis Academy celebrated its 50th Anniversary in 2016. The reason it has been around for so long is about a lot more than tennis.

 Feeding children refers to the free bananas, milk, cookies, tea, and coffee in the lobby as much as it is about the scholarships given to children in need.
 Everyone at the Port Washington Tennis Academy is treated equally.
 This was an important premise when Hy Zausner began the facility in 1966.

-Dick Zausner and his late wife, Madeline, ran national and international tournaments at PWTA for decades, while keeping the facility and programs state-of-the-art.
+The late Dick and Madeline Zausner, ran national and international tournaments at PWTA for decades, while keeping the facility and programs state-of-the-art.
 The Zausner family has also supported the non-profit academy financially since the beginning.

 As many as 500 players a year have been trained at the Port Washington Tennis Academy, where the kids always come first.
 The facility began and remains non-smoking and is about educating children to develop the lifelong activity of tennis for health, socialization and fun.